The Fort Edwards Foundation was formed

 Our Needs: A Professional Director and A Museum Addition

-to make this project a success.
-The need for money is obvious, but
+The Foundation needs many resources to make this project a success.
+The need for money is obvious, but there is also a need for supporters who can give of their time and talents.

 See the special page on long range planning.